kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `TopologyManagerPolicyAlphaOptions`
+  - Feature gate names:
+    - `TopologyManagerPolicyAlphaOptions`
+    - `TopologyManagerPolicyBetaOptions`
+    - `TopologyManagerPolicyOptions`
   - Components depending on the feature gate: kubelet
-- [x] Change the kubelet configuration to set a `TopologyManager` policy to `restricted` or `best-effort` and a `TopologyManagerPolicyAlphaOptions` to `prefer-closest-numa-nodes`
+- [x] Change the kubelet configuration to set a `TopologyManager` policy to `restricted` or `best-effort` and a `TopologyManagerPolicyOptions` to `prefer-closest-numa-nodes`
   - Will enabling / disabling the feature require downtime of the control plane?
     No.